Avoiding Data Loss on NAS Thecus N2810PRO and Recovering Deleted Files: Insider Strategies

 Yes, elevation of privileges or compromised user accounts can potentially lead to data loss or unauthorized access on NAS Thecus N2810PRO devices.
 If an attacker gains elevated privileges or compromises a user account with administrative access, they may be able to manipulate or delete data, install malicious software, or gain unauthorized access to sensitive information stored on the NAS device.
 It is crucial to ensure that strong security measures are in place, such as regularly updating the firmware, using strong passwords, and implementing proper access controls to minimize the risk of such incidents.

-Although NAS N2810PRO can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N2810PRO can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view